Gesture Combo | ManukoTech

 Gesture Types Detected

-• Tap: Quick touch with minimal movement.
+• Tap: A quick touch with minimal movement and within Tap Max Time.

 Hold Gesture Flow

-2. Hold End: Triggered when the finger is released after a hold.
+• Hold End: Triggered when the finger is released after a hold.

 Switching Gesture Managers at Runtime